-The cluster utilises a number of the services on offer across KHP.
+The cluster utilises a number of the services on offer across King’s Health Partners.
 These include regulatory advice and support from the KHP Clinical Trials Office (CTO) and partner R&D departments at Guy’s and St Thomas’ NHS Foundation Trust and King’s College Hospital.
-In addition, clinical trial statistics, databases and management from King’s Clinical Trials Unit (KCTU), IP and licensing support and commercialisation advice from the King’s Commercialisation Institute are all exploited as necessary.
+In addition, clinical trial statistics, databases and management from King’s Clinical Trials Unit, IP and licensing support and commercialisation advice from the King’s Commercialisation Institute are all exploited as necessary.

 All of the cluster’s research investigators collaborate with their peers from other academic institutions in the UK and abroad as well as with commercial and non-profit organisations such as charities.

-The cluster board is led by Professor John McGrath and brings together senior research clinicians from Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.
+The cluster board is led jointly by Professors Catherine Williamson and Leonie Taams, and brings together senior research clinicians from Guy’s and St Thomas’ and King’s College London.
 The board comprises expertise in translating research from the laboratory into clinical settings.